Migraine Trust Virtual Symposium

 Dr. Wang was awarded Seymour Solomon Lecture Award by the American Headache Society in LA in 2010 and the G. Nappi Cluster Headache Award by the European Headache Society in Glasgow, UK in 2016.
 Dr. Wang has authored more than 300 scientific papers and edited a headache book with two other editors entitled “Modern Day Management of Headache: Q & A”.
 He is interested in clinical research focusing on chronic migraine, cluster headache, reversible cerebral vasoconstriction syndromes and spontaneous intracranial hypotension.

-The Migraine Trust Lecture has been awarded to Prof. David Dodick, presenting on his learnings since the launch of CGRP Therapies.Biography
+The Migraine Trust Lecture has been awarded to Prof. David Dodick, who presented on his learnings since the launch of CGRP Therapies.Biography

 Prof. David Dodick